ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    These messages are not authenticated, meaning the leader can:
    1. Send collect parameters to the Helper that do not reflect the parameters chosen by the Collector
+      * This is partially mitigated by including the `BatchSelector` in the AAD used to encrypt aggregate shares.
    1. Discard the aggregate share computed by the Helper and then fabricate aggregate shares that combine into an arbitrary aggregate result
    * These are attacks on robustness, which we already assume to hold only if